smgrv123/diced-docs/pitch deck/Pitch Deck - Structure.md

 	- Brief analysis of competing solutions, their weaknesses, and unique selling propositions.
 	- create a chart to show the market being captured by them and the space that we are planning to occupy

-### Financial Projections

-**Note:** Not sure if we can do this

-- **Use Case:** Provide an overview of expected financial performance.
-- **Content:**
-  - Three to five-year financial growth forecast.
-  - Key metrics: revenue, profit margins, customer acquisition costs.
-  - Visuals: Graphs outlining revenue projections and growth rates.

 ### Team

 - **Use Case:** Introduce the team